 Skip to content

-EY-Parthenon positions itself as Ernst & Young's "transformative strategy and transactions consultancy" with over 25,000 professionals across 150 countries.
-Originally founded as The Parthenon Group in 1991 by former Bain directors, the firm merged with EY in 2014 and has pursued aggressive expansion ever since.
-While EY-Parthenon competes with McKinsey, BCG, and Bain on traditional strategy work, companies increasingly question whether its relationship-driven model delivers the specialized expertise modern projects require.
+Originally founded as The Parthenon Group in 1991 by former Bain directors, the firm merged with EY in 2014 and has pursued aggressive expansion.
+While EY-Parthenon competes with traditional strategy consultancies on relationship-driven engagements, companies increasingly question whether this model delivers the specialized expertise modern projects require.

 How EY-Parthenon Typically Works